soccertrack/funfacts/README.md

 ```

 ### 50. CustomEvent
-If you felt that PostMessage is an overkill & your requirement is within the same application, you should look at CustomEvent.
+If you felt that `PostMessage` is overkill & your requirement is within the same application, you should look at `CustomEvent`.
 You can send this event to any DOM element and receiver can control bubbling and cancel.

 ```javascript
 const customEvent = new CustomEvent('customEvent', {